 My productivity only worsened through the day.
-After lunch, I felt sleepy and just as I was about to get really annoyed, it started drizzling again.
-I knew it stopped because I found myself loitering in the lawn, helping some kid get onto a swing.
+After lunch, I felt sleepy (!).
+After a while, I found myself loitering in the lawn helping some random kid get onto a swing.

 What was I doing with my life?